NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/Mutta. A novel tool for E2E web mutation testing.md

 [[Mutation testing]] is a technique used for many years to evaluate the effectiveness of tests in detecting bugs.

 Mutta (*automatic MUTator for web E2E Test Automation*) is a tool developed to qualify E2E test suits.
-It basically tests the tests.
+It basically tests the E2E tests.

 Development process of Mutta:
-1. Define the actual source code mutations for the various server-side source files composing the web application under test using Pitest, a automated tool for source code mutations
+1. Define the actual source code mutations for the various server-side source files composing the web application under test using [[Pitest]], a automated tool for source code mutations
 2. Apply each mutation to the source code (one at a time)
 3. Deploy the modified web application on the Web Server
 4. Run the modified web application under test